-In case of Thermal dispersion or immersible type, the heat is transferred to the layer of the flowing fluid coming in contact with the heater surface.
-The convected heat from the surface of the heating element is related to point mass velocity of the fluid.
+In the case of Thermal dispersion or immersible type, the heat is transferred to the layer of the flowing fluid coming in contact with the heater surface.
+The convected heat from the surface of the heating element is related to the point mass velocity of the fluid.

 Although the principles of operation of both types depend on heat convicted, both methods are so different that two separate articles are required to explain the same.
-This Article talks about principle of Thermal Dispersion immiscible type mass flow meter and its applications in industries.
+This Article talks about the principle of Thermal Dispersion immiscible type mass flow meter and its applications in industries.

 Modes of Thermal Dispersion Mass Flow Meters :